Explore The SOng In You

 Research

-We collaborate with agencies to measure impact of the arts.
+We collaborate with agencies to measure impact of the arts on mental health.

 In partnership with Dr. Philip Corlett’s Belief Lab, and Yale’s PRCH, we were awarded a NIH grant to study our program’s impact on hallucinations.